trisfaizal/Marketing-Site/_case_studies/netflix.md

 Drupal was previously used for informational websites such as [Netflix Devices](https://devices.netflix.com).
 However, the marketing team struggled to make the edits they needed, often requiring help from developers.
 Developers had to spend significant resources to keep the websites online for Netflix's millions of customers.

-Netflix needed:
+Netflix needs to:

-* A fast-paced way to create and maintain public and internal micro-sites
+* Have a fast-paced way to create and maintain public and internal websites
-* An editing interface marketers find easy to use
+* Provide an editing interface marketers find easy to use
-* A way to translate their websites into 20 languages
+* Translate their websites into 20 languages
-* A stable hosting platform that scales to their audience
+* Use a stable hosting platform scaling to their audience

-## How CloudCannon helped
+## How CloudCannon helps

 Netflix ran a pilot with [Netflix Devices](https://devices.netflix.com) to see if a Jekyll/CloudCannon solution would fit their requirements.
 The pilot was a success and Netflix now has many websites hosted and updated on CloudCannon.